 MCBs an automated switch that provides protection from overloads and short circuits.

 This is the basic premise of their purpose.
-MCBs are on-load devices whereas Isolators are off-loaded devices, with very low breaking capacity, intended to be opened only after the current has been interrupted by some other control device.
+MCBs are on-load devices whereas Isolator is off-loaded devices, with very low breaking capacity, intended to be opened only after the current has been interrupted by some other control device.
 Isolators are usually used in power substations and high voltage devices such as transformers, etc. Isolators restrain DC signals and make way for AC signals to pass.
 They are advised not to be opened in on-load conditions.
-They are usually used in circuit breakers (at both the ends) so that the circuit breaker can be inspected upon for maintenance.
+They are usually used in circuit breakers (at both ends) so that the circuit breaker can be inspected upon for maintenance.

-Diagram showing the placement of Isolatorson a Circuit Breaker(CB)
+Diagram Showing the Placement of Isolatorson a Circuit Breaker(CB)

 Types of Isolators:

-Based on their application:
+Based on Their Application:

 Double Break Type–This type of isolator consists of three loads of post insulators.
 The middle insulator holds a tubular contact that can be turned straightly by a spin.
 The rotation of the middle insulator can be done by a lever mechanism at the bottom of that insulator; also it is related to manual operation (operating handle) of the isolator via a mechanical knot rod.

-The post insulators rotations stay in reverse to each other which allows it to shut the isolator by shutting the arm contact.
-Insulators counter-rotation stays to open the arm contact, as well as an isolator switch, rotate into an off condition.
+The post insulators rotations stay in reverse to each other which allows it to shut the isolator switch by shutting the arm contact.
+Insulators’ counter-rotation stays to open the arm contact, as well as an isolator switch, rotate into an off condition.
 Generally, the motor-operated isolator is used as an emergency, a manually operated isolator is also offered.

 Pantograph Type– The pantograph type isolator permits the current switchgear installation, and it requires the least space.
 These insulators include both post insulators and operating insulators.

-MCB Isolator– These are used to provide protection in domestic scale wiring and low power commercial establishments.
+MCB Isolator– These are used to provide protection in domestic scale wiring and low-power commercial establishments.
 Hence these are ideal for use at homes, small offices, or residential complexes.
-Just like an MCB, MCB isolators also come in single pole, double pole, triple pole, and four pole configurations.
+Just like an MCB, MCB isolators also come in single pole, double pole, triple pole, and four-pole configurations.